FrontEndFoxes/curriculum/workshop/mini2.md

   this.loadNewDog();
 }
 ```
-Now after clicking refresh button in the browser window.
+Now after clicking the refresh button in the browser window.
 You should see an object in your console.
 Drill into it by clicking its left-hand arrow.
 We are interested in its `data` field.
 You can see we have a status `success` and a message with an image URL

 ## Use the API